 Ayodhya case: Day-to-day hearing to enter 5th day today

-New Delhi, Aug 13: The crucial day-to-day hearing in the politically sensitive Ayodhya land dispute case in the Supreme Court will entre the 5th day on Tuesday with the counsel for the deity, 'Ram Lalla Virajman', re-commencing arguments for claim over the entire 2.77-acre disputed land.
+New Delhi, Aug 13: The crucial day-to-day hearing in the politically sensitive Ayodhya land dispute case in the Supreme Court will enter the 5th day on Tuesday with the counsel for the deity, 'Ram Lalla Virajman', re-commencing arguments for claim over the entire 2.77-acre disputed land.

 The hearing before a 5-judge Constitution bench, headed by Chief Justice Ranjan Gogoi, assumes significance following its query on Friday as to whether anyone from the 'Raghuvansha' (descendants of Lord Ram) dynasty still resides in Ayodhya.